federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 My application uses a modified context class.
-It creates and uses a special buffer resource on the GPU and it turns out there is a show stopper problem when the context is recreated too often.
+It creates and uses a special buffer resource on the GPU and it turned out there is a show stopper problem when the context is recreated too often.

 You may not see this in a normal application.
 But remember: